An update from Casey Palmer, February 12th, 2020:

 All that said, it’s been good to reconnect with him through Tales from the 2.9, someone whose work I respected 15 years ago and has only gotten better since!

 Lamin’s contribution to the series is a reminder that we are more than our skin colour — that despite whatever the world is telling us about being Black, it’s up to us what path we travel down to define ourselves.

 Check his thoughts out below!

-Lamin Martin is a concept designer whose experience includes video games (Game of Throne: Ascent), feature film (Pixels), television (Heroes: Reborn) augmented reality (Augmented World Entertainment) and package art (IDW Publishing), among many others.
+Lamin Martin is a concept designer whose experience includes video games (Game of Thrones: Ascent), feature films (Pixels), television (Heroes: Reborn) augmented reality (Augmented World Entertainment) and package art (IDW Publishing), among many others.